Execution of Tong Ching Man: Arrest at Changi Airport

-On 15 December 1988, Tong and her 19-year-old fellow Hong Konger accomplice Lam Cheuk Wang (林灼宏) from Tsing Yi flew into Singapore's Changi Airport from Hong Kong at 8:30pm and were due to catch a connecting Singapore Airlines flight to Brussels at 10pm that evening.
+On 15 December 1988, Tong and her 19-year-old fellow Hong Konger accomplice Lam Cheuk Wang (Chinese: 林灼宏; Jyutping: lam^{4} coek^{3} wang^{4}; pinyin: Línzhuóhóng) from Tsing Yi flew into Singapore's Changi Airport from Hong Kong at 8:30pm and were due to catch a connecting Singapore Airlines flight to Brussels at 10pm that evening.
 They both wore large puffy jackets on top of their clothes, partly to protect against the cold winter weather of their final destination but mainly to disguise how bulky their torsos looked.
+After their plane taxied to a remote part of the airport, a bus picked up the passengers and then brought them to the west wing of Terminal One, where they were then given new boarding passes and directed to the specific boarding areas for their connecting flights.

 At 9:15pm, narcotics officers decided to mount a surprise check of the passengers boarding the flight to Brussels, and started searching people at random at the boarding gate (Gate B26).
 Lam's restless behavior caught the attention of the officials and he was then frisked.
 Lam was found to have 24 bags containing a total of 2.5 kg of a powder like substance, later determined to be heroin, strapped to his body in a nylon vest.
 A one meter long blue rubber cloth had been wound round his torso and fastened with velcro in an effort to flatten the vest.
 Knowing from previous experience that drug couriers often worked in pairs, the officers decided to conduct a thorough search of all the other passengers queuing for the flight.
 Tong was searched about 25 minutes later, and she was found to have 18 bags containing a total of 2.3 kg of heroin strapped to her torso in a similar manner.
 Tong was also found to be carrying a large amount of cash in various currencies, amounting to $US1,000 and HK$920.

 At 5am on the morning of 16 December 1988, Central Narcotics Bureau officer Teo Chin Seng attempted to interrogate Lam via a Cantonese interpreter, however he exercised his right to silence and refused to answer any questions.
 At 5:20am, officer Teo took a recorded statement from Tong, where she said Lam had asked her to strap the packages to her body before they took off from Kai Tak Airport and she only realized they contained heroin after she was searched by the officers in Singapore.

 On 17 December 1988, Tong and Lam were charged with trafficking a total of 4.8 kg of heroin, worth an estimated $5 million, into Singapore and both were then remanded in custody to await trial.